 a.
-PAOs use communication skills, strategies and tactics to support a commander's objectives.
+PAOs use communication skills, strategies, and tactics to support a commander's objectives.
 Career progression produces senior PAOs who can lead an organization's communication enterprise and demonstrate an awareness and ability to navigate the dynamics of the information environment to achieve desired communication end states.
 Successful senior PAOs communicate strategically, demonstrate critical thinking, conduct thorough problem set analysis, execute tactically, and provide astute counsel to flag officers and staffs.
-Providing direct support to three- and four-star flag officers, and senior executives, including political appointees, is the pinnacle of a PAO's career.
-As such, sustained superior performance in diverse billets, particularly direct senior leader support, operational staffs, community leadership, Washington, D.C. headquarters, and joint staffs, indicates strong potential for future success, keeping in mind though, that an officer's career track may not include all desired career milestones due to the recently enacted career milestone and progression model.
+Providing direct support to three- and four-star flag and general officers is the pinnacle of a PAO's career.
+As such, sustained superior performance in diverse billets, particularly direct senior leader support on operational staffs indicates strong potential for future success, keeping in mind though, that an officer's career track may not include all desired career milestones due to the recently enacted career milestone and progression model.
+Senior reserve PAOs must ensure RC officers and Sailors under their charge are mobilization and warfighting ready for shortfused OCO and crisis missions afloat or ashore. sustained superior performance in public affairs leadership billets, particularly on numbered fleets and operational staffs, as well as in combat operations with demonstrated mastery of the full range of public affairs skills as it applies to maritime operations and warfighting indicates strong potential for future success.

 - b.
-Senior reserve PAOs must ensure RC officers and Sailors under their charge are mobilization and warfighting ready for short-fused OCO and crisis missions afloat or ashore.
-As such, sustained superior performance in public affairs leadership billets, particularly on numbered fleets and operational staffs, as well as in combat operations with demonstrated mastery of the full range of public affairs skills as it applies to maritime operations and warfighting indicates strong potential for future success. - c.
-A successful track record of sustained superior performance in SELRES unit department head or assistant department head assignments and a history of directly supporting the supported command's public affairs mission during operational or high visibility missions, with PA support reflecting increasing scope and complexity, indicates potential to succeed as a lieutenant commander. - d.
-PAOs with documented operational public affairs experience to include experience supporting fleet, joint or combined exercises should be given favorable consideration. - e.
-PAOs who have demonstrated superior performance in an individual augmentee assignment, particularly supporting combat operations should be given favorable consideration. - f.
+Transitions from active-duty, officer re-designations, inter-service transfers and direct commission officer accessions are the means for gaining officers into the RC PAO community.
+Due to the variance in length of service for each of these accession methods, career paths may vary.
+Upon entry into the PAO community, officers will be sent to the Public Affairs & Communication Strategy Qualification (PACS-Q) Course at the Defense Information School during their first PAO assignment.
+A successful track record of sustained superior performance in SELRES unit department head or assistant department head assignments and a history of directly supporting the supported command's public affairs mission during operational or high visibility missions, with PA support reflecting increasing scope and complexity, indicates potential to succeed as a lieutenant commander. - c.
+PAOs with documented operational public affairs experience to include experience supporting fleet, joint or combined exercises should be given favorable consideration. - d.
+PAOs who have demonstrated superior performance in an individual augmentee assignment, particularly supporting combat operations should be given favorable consideration.

+- Subj: ORDER CONVENING THE FY-25 PROMOTION SELECTION BOARDS TO CONSIDER OFFICERS IN THE LINE ON THE RESERVE ACTIVE-STATUS LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF LIEUTENANT COMMANDER - e.
 Considerations for Merit Reorder.
-Values for merit reorder are listed on the merit reorder slide in order or priority: - (1) Emphasis should be placed on a sustained superior performance throughout their time in grade, with particular scrutiny of their performance in numbered fleet or operational tours. - (2) Superior performance in their assigned duties in operational or fleet tours is more important than earning degrees, accreditations and certifications.

-- Subj: ORDER CONVENING THE FY-24 PROMOTION SELECTION BOARDS TO CONSIDER OFFICERS IN THE LINE ON THE RESERVE ACTIVE-STATUS LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF LIEUTENANT COMMANDER - (3) Officers selected for merit reorder should stand out among those selected for promotion as the best of the group.
+Values for merit reorder are listed on the merit reorder slide in order or priority: - (1) Emphasis should be placed on a sustained superior performance throughout their time in grade, with particular scrutiny of their performance in numbered fleet or operational tours. - (2) Superior performance in their assigned duties in operational or fleet tours is more important than earning degrees, accreditations, and certifications. - (3) Officers selected for merit reorder should stand out among those selected for promotion as the best of the group.

-12. Strategic Sealift Officer (SSO) Community Considerations
+13. Strategic Sealift Officer (SSO) Community Considerations